Introduction to AppXite GDAP and CSP Microsoft Cloud Solutions

 Step 1 - Initial Setup

 The implementation process begins with installing the Granular Delegated Admin Privilege Enterprise Application using PowerShell commands.
-Partners must use the full version of PowerShell, not the (x86) version, as the AzureAD module does not support 32-bit runtime.

 Execute the following PowerShell commands in sequence:

-Import-Module AzureAD;
+Import-Module Microsoft.Graph.Applications;

 The global admin user from the partner's organization must accept consent for the following applications: